 Enforcement of Court Orders: The Basics

-It is important to note that under Section 291 of California Family Code: “A money judgment or judgment for possession or sale of property … including a judgment for child, family, or spousal support, is enforceable until paid in full or otherwise satisfied.”
-But, despite the power of the local child support services to command the assistance of the Internal Revenue Service or the California Franchise Tax Board to levy property in the event of child support nonpayment, some property may be exempt from money judgment enforcement altogether.
+While Section 291 of the California Family Code states that “A money judgment or judgment for possession or sale of property … including a judgment for child, family, or spousal support, is enforceable until paid in full or otherwise satisfied,” some property may be exempt from money judgment enforcement even with the help of local child support services, the Internal Revenue Service, and the California Franchise Tax Board.

 Collecting Child Support

 The California Department of Child Support Services can, via its local agency, report any missed child support payment to the credit reporting bureaus.
-Further, if anyone should owe $2,500 or more in child support payments, US Department of State can deny a passport issuance or renewal, until all the arrears (the past due payments) are paid.
+Further, anyone who owes $2,500 or more in child support payments can be denied passport issuance or renewal by the US Department of State until all the arrears (the past due payments) are paid.

-Tax refunds, unemployment benefits, and even disability insurance or worker’s compensation payments can be intercepted and garnished to satisfy any unpaid child support: the Franchise Tax Board can seize bank accounts, vacant land, and personal property.
-The local child support agency can even request that any professional licenses or a driver license be suspended.
-Moreover, it is critical to note, that although child support payments can be modified if the circumstances of the debtor change, but in general, child support payment orders may not be modified retroactively so as to affect the arrears, which became due prior to request for modification.
+Tax refunds, unemployment benefits, disability insurance, and worker’s compensation payments can all be intercepted and garnished to satisfy unpaid child support.
+The Franchise Tax Board can seize bank accounts, vacant land, and personal property.
+The local child support agency can even request that professional licenses or a state driver’s license be suspended.

-In general, the Enforcement of Judgments Law, Title 9 of the California Code of Civil Procedure, also called regulates how courts may proceed in order to make sure their orders are carried out.
-The law exempts some property from enforcement of money judgments.
-Title 9 also expressly states: “The exemptions provided by this chapter or by any other statute apply to a judgment for child, family, or spousal support.”
+The Enforcement of Judgments Law, found in Title 9 of the California Code of Civil Procedure, regulates how courts proceed in carrying out their orders.
+This law exempts some property from enforcement of money judgments.
+Title 9 expressly states: “The exemptions provided by this chapter or by any other statute apply to a judgment for child, family, or spousal support.”

-Significantly, the court has discretion in making the decision, as to whether to apply the exemption, or whether to satisfy the judgment by dipping into the exempt property.
-The decision must balance the needs of the debtor with the needs of the creditor and “all the other relevant circumstances.”
-When determining the needs of the debtor, the court must take into account all her (or his) property, including the property of her spouse and dependents.
+The court has discretion when making a ruling on whether to apply an exemption or to satisfy a judgment by dipping into exempt property.
+When deciding, the court must balance the debtor’s needs with the needs of the creditor and “all the other relevant circumstances.”
+This includes taking all of the debtor’s property into account, as well as the property of their spouse and dependents.

-The group of elections under Section 703.140(b), includes for example the following:
+The group of elections under Section 703.140(b) includes the following:

 - Interest in motor vehicles, not to exceed five thousand one hundred dollars ($5,100)

-- Professionally prescribed health aids for the debtor or his dependent
+- Professionally prescribed health aids for the debtor or their dependent

-- Right to receive social security benefits, public assistance or unemployment compensation, veteran’s benefits, disability, alimony, pension or annuity-note that some of these may be limited “to the extent reasonably necessary for the support of the debtor.”
+- The right to receive social security benefits, public assistance, unemployment compensation, veteran’s benefits, disability, alimony, pension, or annuity-note that some of these may be limited “to the extent reasonably necessary for the support of the debtor.”

-Exemption must be claimed within 10 days of the notice of levy.
-The creditor can oppose such claim: ultimately, the court decides whether to grant an exemption from enforcement of a judgment or order.
+An exemption must be claimed within ten days of the notice of levy.
+The creditor can oppose a claim.
+Ultimately, the court decides whether to grant an exemption from enforcement of a judgment or order.